junxit/us-congress-bills-111/metadata.md

 - 2010-09-27 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with an amendment and an amendment to the title.
 Without written report.
 - 2010-09-27 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with an amendment and an amendment to the title.
 Without written report.
 - 2010-09-27 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 619.
+- 2010-09-28 — Message on Senate action sent to the House.
+- 2010-09-28 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (consideration: CR S7654-7655; text as passed Senate: CR S7655)
+- 2010-09-28 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(consideration: CR S7654-7655; text as passed Senate: CR S7655)
+- 2010-09-28 — Received in the House.
+- 2010-09-28 — Referred to the House Committee on Homeland Security.